• Skip to primary navigation

 Whenever I have fresh blueberries on hand, I LOVE making these blueberry muffins from scratch.
 They're easy, moist and sooo delicious.
 And if you came here looking for healthy blueberry muffins, you're in luck!
 These blueberry muffins with sour cream have less than 9 grams of sugar per muffin, making them a lot healthier than most.
 Plus, they boast even more health benefits thanks to all the nutrients found naturally in blueberries.

-If you loved these and want to try other muffin recipes, I highly recommend these banana muffins, cranberry orange muffins, chocolate chip muffins or banana chocolate chip muffins.
+If you loved these and want to try other muffin recipes, I highly recommend these banana muffins, cranberry orange muffins, mini chocolate chip muffins or banana chocolate chip muffins.
 Or, try this apple cake recipe for another delicious and not-too-sweet breakfast choice.

 Jump to: